AntaresRahman/Nagarams_Fractals/README.md

 Run nagarams_fractals.py

 Nagarams: The name comes from the Google Search easter egg where searching for "anagram" suggests "Did you mean: nag a ram".
-This part of the program essentially takes a user-defined English word, binary searches through a dictionary of English words, and prints out all possible anagrams of that word.
+This part of the program essentially takes a user-defined English word, binary searches through a dictionary of English words, and prints out all possible English anagrams of that word.

 The program might take time if a large word is used.